GenericMappingTools/gmt/doc_modern/rst/source/subplot.rst

 .. include:: explain_-V.rst_

-***
-end
-***

-**gmt end** [ |SYN_OPT-V| ]
+**gmt subplot end** [ |SYN_OPT-V| ]

-This command terminates the modern mode and finalizes the processing of all registered figures.
-The final graphics will be placed in the current directory.
+This command finalizes the current subplot, including any placement of tags, and updates the dimensions of the last plot to that of the entire subplot.
+This allows **-X** and **-Y** to use *w* and *h* in setting the current point relative to the entire subplot.

 Examples
 --------

-To set up a 2x2 set of panels that all should be 2 by 2 inches in size, use
+To conclude the current subplot, simply use

    ::

-    gmt subplot to be added
+    gmt subplot end

 See Also